 De-risk CLM transformation with Corporate Digital Identity (CDI)

-Corporate and Institutional banks are under pressure to embrace digital transformation to meet rising client expectations for faster, more personalized services.
+Corporate and Institutional banks are under pressure to embrace digital transformation while ensuring compliance and efficiency and meeting rising client expectations.

 CLM transformation

-A central element in transforming client experience lies in adopting a robust Client Lifecycle Management (CLM) system.
+A central element in transforming client experience lies in adopting a robust CLM system.
 CLM’s establish a structured framework for managing corporate clients, with the goal of enhancing efficiency and consistency throughout the client journey.
 Furthermore, leading to a more streamlined and satisfying client experience.

 Transforming the client lifecycle is a complex, multi-year endeavor.
 Typically taking significant investment and three to five years for planning, migration, and implementation.